 “When Myers contacted me in 2016, it was beginning to implement the so-called 80/20 rule at Scepter,” Elliott said.
 For the uninitiated, the 80/20 rule – also known as the Pareto principle – was originally popularized by Illinois Tool Works, and states that 20 per cent of a business’ customers are responsible for 80 per cent of its revenues; the goal, then, is to focus on what is most important – the 20 per cent of the items which account for 80 per cent of the value – and to spend less time and resources on the less important.
 “I`m a big believer in the 80/20 rule, so when Myers offered me a position at Scepter and the chance to help implement it, I was immediately interested,” Elliott said.
 “I enjoy defining a goal and getting a group of people to achieve it, which is what Myers wanted me to do with Scepter.”

-Elliott started with Scepter in May 2016 and in the 17 months since has helped the company take some real strides forward.
+Elliott started with Scepter in May 2016 and in the year-and-a-half since has helped the company take some real strides forward.
 “In accordance with 80/20, we`ve simplified product lines by reducing the number of products offered by combining the features of similar products and gradually eliminating low-value products while also keeping the things that Scepter was always very good at, such as customer intimacy,” Elliott said.
 “It takes years to change a company`s culture, but we`ve covered a lot of ground already.
 The end goal is to establish repeatable processes, to understand what works and what doesn’t, and to uphold the legacy of the Torkokvei family while unlocking Scepter`s fullest potential.”

 Unlocking the full potential of any manufacturing company in Ontario isn’t easy these days, unfortunately, and part of Elliott’s job is to steer Scepter through difficult economic waters.
 “I’m gravely concerned about rising power costs in our province, and I’m always looking to upgrade the energy efficiency of our equipment, but there’s only so much you can do,” he said.
 “Federally and provincially, our politicians need to get back to sound business principles: defend the core and grow the specialties.
 The core of Ontario’s economy has always been manufacturing, so let’s nurture that, rather than adding more layers of bureaucracy and regulations.
 If the government borrowed a page from the 80/20 rule and strove for simplicity instead of complexity, Ontario would be much more competitive.”